BleekerLab/PhenoFeatureFinder/README.md

 - TPOT
 - auto-sklearn (auto-sklearn is made for Linux operating systems.
 On macOS it needs to be installed manually with brew and pip.
 You can do this by following [these instructions](https://gist.github.com/simonprovost/051952533680026b67fa58c3552b8a7b).)

+### Testing

+Before using PhenoFeatureFinder to analyse your data, follow the [manuals](documentation/manuals/) using the [accompanying data](documentation/manuals/data_for_manuals) to test the functionality.
+The obtained results should be identical to those in the manual.
+If you run into any errors, please contact the authors.

 ## Citation

 Insert citation option when ready